 If you’d like to own a Texel guinea pig, you might be wondering where you can find one.

 While the most common guinea pig breed available at pet stores is the American guinea pig, some places might stock the Texel cavy.

 You can always call your local pet store ahead of time to see if they have any Texels and ask how much Texel guinea pigs cost.

 If the local pet store doesn’t have texels, check online to see if there are any small animal rescue centers or Texel guinea pig breeders close to you that you can get this longhaired breed from.

 The Texel guinea pig breed is a fantastic pet, but you need to make sure you have the time to look after them properly.

-Care for a Texel guinea pig includes feeding, exercise, interaction, grooming, and cleaning their cage.
+Texel guinea pig care includes feeding, exercise, interaction, grooming, and cleaning their cage.